Maxence Guénette: Playing career

-Guenette played his entire major junior hockey with the Val-d'Or Foreurs of the Quebec Major Junior Hockey League (QMJHL).
+Guénette played his entire major junior hockey with the Val-d'Or Foreurs of the Quebec Major Junior Hockey League (QMJHL).
 He was selected fifth overall in the 2017 QMJHL entry draft by the Foreurs.
-Guenette joined the Foreurs during the midst of a rebuild.
+Guénette joined the Foreurs during the midst of a rebuild.
 He established himself as a reliable defender with the Foreurs with good mobility and size.

-Guenette was drafted by the Ottawa Senators of the National Hockey League (NHL) in the seventh round, 187th overall in the 2019 NHL entry draft.
+Guénette was selected by the Ottawa Senators of the National Hockey League (NHL) in the seventh round, 187th overall in the 2019 NHL entry draft.
 He returned to Val-d'Or and improved his defensive game.
 He signed a three-year entry-level contract with Ottawa on April 3, 2021.
-Guenette was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators.
-In his first two seasons with Belleville, Guenette's numbers improved year over year.
-Guenette was recalled by Ottawa in April 2023 and made his NHL debut in the team's final game of the season versus the Buffalo Sabres on April 13, 2023.
+Guénette was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators.
+In his first two seasons with Belleville, Guénette's numbers improved year over year.
+Guénette was recalled by Ottawa in April 2023 and made his NHL debut in the team's final game of the season versus the Buffalo Sabres on April 13, 2023.

-Guenette had a strong 2023 training camp and was one of the final cuts, being assigned to the AHL on October 8.
-In February, Guenette and teammate Angus Crookshank represented Belleville at the 2024 AHL All-Star Classic.
+Guénette had a strong 2023 training camp and was one of the final cuts, being assigned to the AHL on October 8.
+In February, Guénette and teammate Angus Crookshank represented Belleville at the 2024 AHL All-Star Classic.
 He was recalled by Ottawa for the first time on an emergency basis on February 15, 2024 after Artem Zub suffered an injury.
 He made his NHL season debut that night against the Anaheim Ducks.
 He was recalled again on an emergency basis on March 2 and played that night against the Philadelphia Flyers before being returned to Belleville again.
 He was recalled again on March 7.
-After Thomas Chabot returned from injury, Guenette was returned to Belleville on March 17.
+After Thomas Chabot returned from injury, Guénette was returned to Belleville on March 17.
 He finished the season in Belleville and appeared in all seven of their Calder Cup playoff games, registering an assist.
-On June 18, 2024, it was announced the Guenette had signed a one-year two-way contract extension with Ottawa.
+On June 18, 2024, it was announced that Guénette had signed a one-year two-way contract extension with Ottawa.

-Guenette passed through waivers, going unclaimed, and was assigned to Belleville to start the 2024–25 season.
+Guénette passed through waivers, going unclaimed, and was assigned to Belleville to start the 2024–25 season.
 He was recalled by Ottawa on January 7, 2025 to replace the injured Jacob Bernard-Docker.
 However, he was a healthy scratch for five straight games in the NHL and was returned to Belleville on January 14 without having played for Ottawa.
-As a restricted free agent entering the 2025–26 season, Guenette remained unsigned into November.
+As a restricted free agent entering the 2025–26 season, Guénette remained unsigned into November.
 Just under two months into the season, Ottawa traded his signing rights to the Philadelphia Flyers in exchange for defenceman Dennis Gilbert.
 He subsequently signed a one-year, two-way contract with Philadelphia.
 He was assigned to Philadelphia's AHL affiliate, the Lehigh Valley Phantoms.

+At the conclusion of his contract with the Flyers, Guénette left as an unrestricted free agent and was signed to a one-year, two-way contract with the Boston Bruins for the season on July 1, 2026.